"The good building is not one that

 homes in Victoria had dampened my optimism about finding one that both spoke to me and was rescuable with paint and imagination.
 Many

-of the places I'd been through had hosted years of hard living, often with long-neglected
+of the places I'd toured had hosted years of hard living, often with long-neglected

 maintenance and, frequently, any number of jarring updatings.
 There were typically

-issues to do with services that hadn't been upgraded either.
+issues to do with services that had not been upgraded either.
 Problems in

 adapting older character homes to new needs often resulted in ungainly